Oval engagement rings

 If you can, look for a oval diamond with a table percentage within the excellent range below, to ensure that you get the best sparkle.
 The ‘very good’ table range will also mean that your diamond will perform well.

 The only way to tell the shape of a diamond is to examine the actual stone that you are considering buying.
-For this reason, I recommend James Allen or Enchanted Diamonds, who both have excellent images of each of their diamonds.
+For this reason, I recommend James Allen or Blue Nile, who both have excellent images of each of their diamonds.

 The classic oval shape avoids straight sides or overly pointed ends, like the two stones below.
 However, if you prefer these shapes, or if the stone is a particularly good bargain, then there is no reason for you to not buy them.